-- — Almonds are grown the same way as they were since ancient times.
-Grown with love, care and without any additives
+- — Grown with love, care and without any additives

-- — Whole Blanched Almonds have a high concentration of vitamin E, magnesium, potassium, and folic acid, which have beneficial effects for you
+- — Great source of vitamin E, magnesium, potassium, and folic acid

-- — These Almonds are very low in cholesterol and sodium but high in riboflavin and manganese
+- — Very low in cholesterol and sodium but high in riboflavin and manganese

 Food To Live Whole Blanched Almonds are tasty, nutritious, and versatile in use.
 You’ll enjoy it in your kitchen and welcome to use it in many ways, from homemade almond flour and milk to snacking on blanched almonds whenever you are in a hurry.
 These nuts are full of fiber, protein, vitamins, and minerals.

-Blanched almonds are simply almonds boiled to remove the skins, using minimal processing that involves quick or extreme temperature changes.
-The fact that blanched nuts are processed, no significant difference in nutrition or taste, however, pilafs and Stir-fries often require blanched almonds as an ingredient, since the skin may separate from the nut while cooking.
+Blanched almonds are simply almonds that go through a process, using minimal processing that involves quick or extreme temperature changes.
+Processing blanched nuts show no significant difference in nutrition or taste.
+However, pilafs and Stir-fries often require blanched almonds as an ingredient, since the skin may separate from the nut while cooking.
 On the other hand, unblanched almonds taste better as a snack because the skin contributes to the toasty flavor; why we all love almonds.

 Snack on Whole Blanched Almonds and to enhance the delicious flavor, lightly toast them.
 Toss in extra virgin olive oil and spice it up to add a bit of edge.

-Buy Whole Blanched Almonds in bulk because and use them in dozens of recipes.
+It would be best to buy Whole Blanched Almonds in bulk because and you can use them in dozens of recipes.
 Blanched almonds keep well as long as you keep them dry and away from heat sources, best refrigerated and in an airtight container.